October 04, 2019

 Quick tip: If the render has not been treated for a very long time, say ten years or more, we've found the best practice is to allow Bio Cleanze (applied at 20-50:1 dilution depending on the severity of the growths) four months to work before treating with Lightning Cleanze.

-Here's the same render four months after a softwash treatment using Bio Cleanze:
+Here's the same render four months after a soft wash treatment using Bio Cleanze:

-The need for co-operative planning
+The importance of co-operative planning

 The various technical, environmental and diarying factors involved, requires co-ordination between the cleaning contractor, painter and customer.

 This requires some skilful organisation but the final result will be superior to – and far easier and more effective than – multiple applications of Lightning Cleanze.

 Quick tip: Ideally apply Bio Cleanze in the winter so the sand and cement render is ready for final cleaning and painting in the spring/summer

 When sand and cement is already painted, the most effective method will usually be to treat with Lightning Cleanze, often at only 10:1 dilution.

 In the photo below you can see an example of a painted sand and cement render before being given a soft wash treatment:

 A small job like this can frequently be completed in one day, simply by treating with Lightning Cleanze, as you can see in the photo below: